 Learn what makes the Lehigh Valley a great home for life sciences companies in this short video about the life sciences, healthcare and manufacturing industry in the region.

 The Lehigh Valley offers tremendous competitive advantages in the life, biological, and biomedical science fields.
 The region’s economic assets are uniquely suited to help research and manufacturing firms in this sector pursue new opportunities emerging in the fast-changing life sciences commercial environment.

-An economic analysis by the Atlanta-based Garner Economics identified life sciences research and manufacturing as a target sector for the Lehigh Valley based on these factors, among others:
+An economic analysis by the Atlanta-based Garner Economics identified life sciences research and manufacturing as a target sector for the Lehigh Valley based on strengths that include: